Iakop/arch-install/README.md

 	- Huge compile-times.
 		- purr-data
 		- citra-canary-git
+- Configure retroarch correctly, and include the retroarch configuration in the configscripts.
 ___

 This is intended to install everything from scratch, but perhaps the ricing scripts will be able to branch out from this project if they can be separated well enough.